G. de P. — Are there any communications this evening?

 Many Voices — Yes.

-Student — May I ask a question about that?
-It has exercised my mind a great deal.
+Student — It has exercised my mind a great deal.
 I refer to the subject of the avataras of Vishnu.
 According to the Indian teaching, Vishnu reincarnated as the Boar, the Dwarf, the Tortoise, and also the other avataras — many times, and will come again.
 Is not Vishnu a god?
 Did not the gods have a past and evolve in some past manvantara?
 I thought perhaps you were speaking now of evolution in this manvantara.
 The problem is very difficult with that succession of avataras.

 G. de P. — Your question is not very clear, but I think I understand you.